Emperor He of Han: Late reign

 After the coup d'état against the Dous, Emperor He appeared to actually take power.
 Empress Dowager Dou lost all power, although he continued to honour her as his mother, apparently having some inkling but not knowing for sure that she was not his birth mother.
 Prince Qing became a trusted advisor, as did Zheng.
-This officially started the trend of palace eunuchs being involved in important matters of state within the government, which would contribute in part to the eventual end of the Han Dynasty in 220.
+This, in turn, created the precedent of palace eunuchs being involved with important matters of state, which would partially contribute to the eventual end of the Han dynasty in 220.
 In 102, Zheng was created marquess, in an unprecedented action.
 In the aftermath of the coup d'état, innumerable officials accused of being the Dous' associates were arrested or removed from their posts.
 The chief among them were the historian Ban Gu, who was a chief assistant of Dou Xian and who had apparently been complicit in Dou's autocracy, as well as the commander of the armed forces Song You (宋由), although Ban Gu's brother Ban Chao was not affected and continued to enjoy imperial support in his Xiyu campaigns.
 In 97, Ban Chao sent his assistant Gan Ying (甘英) (Kan Ying) on a mission to the Roman Empire—but Gan turned back after reaching an unnamed shore in the Parthian Empire, which might have been the shore of the Persian Gulf—without reaching Rome.
 In 102, after Ban Chao's retirement, however, mismanagement led the Xiyu kingdoms to rebel against Han authority, and the suzerainty over Xiyu was lost.

 The reign of Emperor He was generally one free of major corruption, and the young emperor was himself humble and unassuming.
 He also appeared to genuinely care for the people.
 However, he was also undistinguished as an emperor, as he appeared to lack the abilities of his father and grandfather in actively doing what was good for the people.

 In 97, Empress Dowager Dou died.
 It was only at this time that officials revealed to Emperor He that he was born of Consort Liang.
 He sought out her brothers and honoured them with powerful posts—and from this point on, the Liang clan would become one of the most powerful in the Eastern Han aristocracy.
 He also posthumously rewarded her with an empress title.
 However, he rejected a suggestion that Empress Dowager Dou be posthumously demoted, and he buried her with full imperial honours with his father Emperor Zhang.
 (He also posthumously honoured his brother Prince Qing's mother with lesser honours and awarded her brothers with minor posts.)